 Our experience does not represent the entire world; at most, it represents a limited perspective on a small part of the world.
 This raises a challenge for any idealist view of ordinary objects: can the idealist accommodate the ways in which the world outstrips our experience of it?
 In this paper, I argue that the edenic idealist has the resources to respond to this traditional objection.

-In this paper, I offer a new account of perception---idealist intentionalism---that secures the phenomenological advantages of direct realism while avoiding the major objections facing this view.
-Like the direct realist, the idealist intentionalist claims that we are directly acquainted with ordinary objects in perceptual experience.
-But unlike the direct realist, the idealist intentionalist does not view ordinary objects as items in the mind-independent world.
-This allows the idealist intentionalist to maintain that objects are just like we experience them, even if the mind-independent external world is very different.
+In this massive 45K word paper (which will have to be chopped up for publication somehow), I offer a new account of perception---naive idealism---that secures the phenomenological advantages of direct realism while avoiding the major objections facing this view.
+Like the naive realist, the naive idealist claims that we are directly acquainted with ordinary objects in perceptual experience.
+But unlike the naive realist, the naive idealist does not view ordinary objects as items in the mind-independent world.
+This allows the naive idealist to maintain that objects are just like we experience them, even if the mind-independent external world is very different.
+I also develop the naive idealist's account of hallucinations and illusions.